letsencrypt/cp-cps/CP.md

 ### 6.1.5 Key sizes

-Certificates MUST meet the following requirements for algorithm type and key size.

-(1)	Root CA Certificates

-* Digest algorithm
-  * SHA-1\*, SHA-256, SHA-384 or SHA-512
-* Minimum RSA modulus size (bits)
-  * 2048
-* ECC curve
-  * NIST P-256, P-384, or P-521
-* Minimum DSA modulus and divisor size (bits) \*\*\*
-  * L= 2048, N= 224 or L= 2048, N= 256

-(2)	Subordinate CA Certificates

-* Digest algorithm
-  * SHA-1\*, SHA-256, SHA-384 or SHA-512
-* Minimum RSA modulus size (bits)
-  * 2048
-* ECC curve
-  * NIST P-256, P-384, or P-521
-* Minimum DSA modulus and divisor size (bits)\*\*\*
-  * L= 2048, N= 224 Or L= 2048, N= 256

-(3)	Subscriber Certificates

-* Digest algorithm
-  * SHA1\*, SHA-256, SHA-384 or SHA-512
-* Minimum RSA modulus size (bits)
-  * 2048
-* ECC curve
+For RSA key pairs the CA SHALL:

+* Ensure that the modulus size, when encoded, is at least 2048 bits, and;
+* Ensure that the modulus size, in bits, is evenly divisible by 8.

+For ECDSA key pairs, the CA SHALL:

-  * NIST P-256, P-384, or P-521
+* Ensure that the key represents a valid point on the NIST P-256, NIST P-384 or NIST P-521 elliptic curve.
-* Minimum DSA modulus and divisor size (bits)\*\*\*
-  * L= 2048, N= 224 Or L= 2048, N= 256

-\* SHA-1 MAY be used with RSA keys in accordance with the criteria defined in Section 7.1.3.

-\*\*\* L and N (the bit lengths of modulus p and divisor q, respectively) are described in the Digital Signature Standard, FIPS 186-4 ([https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf)).
+No other algorithms or key sizes are permitted.

 ### 6.1.6 Public key parameters generation and quality checking

 RSA: The CA SHALL confirm that the value of the public exponent is an odd number equal to 3 or more.
-Additionally, the public exponent SHOULD be in the range between 2<sup>16</sup>+1 and 2<sup>256</sup>-1.
+Additionally, the public exponent SHOULD be in the range between 2^16 + 1 and 2^256 - 1.
 The modulus SHOULD also have the following characteristics: an odd number, not the power of a prime, and have no factors smaller than 752.
-[Source: Section 5.3.3, NIST SP 800-89].
+[Source: Section 5.3.3, NIST SP 800-89]

-DSA: Although FIPS 800-57 says that domain parameters may be made available at some accessible site, compliant DSA certificates MUST include all domain parameters.
-This is to insure maximum interoperability among relying party software.
-The CA MUST confirm that the value of the public key has the unique correct representation and range in the field, and that the key has the correct order in the subgroup.
-[Source: Section 5.3.1, NIST SP 800-89].

-ECC: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
-[Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 56A: Revision 2].
+ECDSA: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
+[Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 800-56A: Revision 2]

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)